 Are you having trouble paying attention at work?
 Do you need help studying in school?

-If you have said to yourself, “I think I have ADHD,” or wondered if you need medication and/or therapy for symptoms associated with ADHD (Adult Attention-Deficit Hyperactivity Disorder), contact Dr. Ascher to learn more about an evaluation for ADHD.
+If you have said to yourself, “I think I have ADHD,” or wondered if you need medication and/or therapy for symptoms associated with ADHD (Adult Attention-Deficit Hyperactivity Disorder), please contact Dr. Ascher to learn more about an evaluation for ADHD.
+If you were diagnosed in the past with ADHD by a psychologist, psychiatrist or neurologist, Dr. Ascher can provide medication management.

-ADHD symptoms in adults can also include low self-esteem, memory problems, irritability or a short temper, thoughtless behavior, risk taking, and a lack of motivation.
-As a result, these symptoms can lead to financial difficulties, physical and mental health problems, and relationship difficulties.
+ADHD symptoms in adults can also include low self-esteem, memory problems, short temper, thoughtless behavior, risk taking, and lack of motivation.
+As a result, these symptoms can derail careers, ambitions and relationships.

 Getting evaluated for ADHD